simonangel-fong/Note_Humber/3rd/Data_Warehouse_Fundamentals/storage/storage.md

   - **physically** in `data files` that correspond to the tablespaces.

 - The **logical storage** management is **independent** of the **physical storage** of the data files.

+- Note inclass:
+  - Bigfile:
+    - for big data
+    - Only one data file is allowed, <128TB
+    - For dumping data only, not for production.
+    - Too big affecting performance

 ---